Ariel-dono/FilmsSearch/README.md

     - Move information used in files DurationBin and RateBin to the application.yml
     - Add the counter after to expose the data for "More than 4 hours" over the duration bins definition
     - Detailed configuration of CORS.
+    - Add types Film and Series as Enum catalog